kristiyanto/msgf/README.md

 ### Running the container
 Make sure to put the files to compute on a separate folder and mounted to the Docker Engine.
 For Windows and MacOS /Users or /c/Users are set by default.

-* For Windows users, it usually starts with /c/Users/YOURWINDOWSUSERNAME
+* For Windows users, it usually starts with /c/Users/
-* For MacOS users, it usually starts with /Users/YOURMACUSERNAME
+* For MacOS users, it usually starts with /Users/
 * For Linux users, there is no restriction.

 ![Linking volumes between host OS and VM (Docker Engine)](media/vmvolume.png)

-Click here for more information about Folder Sharing from VM and host machine.
+[Click here](https://www.virtualbox.org/manual/ch04.html) for more information about Folder Sharing from VM and host machine.

 To run the container (LabelFree):